OceanVeil/OceanVeil/README.md

 hawllo, I'm An XD | she/they

-.✦ ݁˖ You'll easily catch me just sitting and idling between the market, the library, and the sea.
+.✦ ݁˖ you'll easily catch me just sitting and idling between the market, the library, and the sea.
 I'm mostly afk so please whisper if needed and C + H always welcome ⊹ ࣪ ˖

 I like playing roblox and really into the horror games there 👻 up for playing together?